-The Seymour Duncan’s Zephyr Silver Telecaster Pickup Set is built with pure silver magnet wire as well as premium components.
-These pickups undergo a particular procedure called cryogenic treatment, where they are supercooled after construction in order to improve clarity and string definition.
+The Seymour Duncan’s Zephyr Silver Telecaster Pickup Set is built with pure silver magnet wire and premium components.
+These pickups undergo a particular procedure called cryogenic treatment, where they’re supercooled after construction in order to improve clarity and string definition.

-Both of these pickups are single coils and for authentic Tele tone on both positions.
-In addition, they feature nickel/stainless steel pole pieces, for enhanced efficiency and tone.
+Both of these pickups are single-coils and offer authentic Tele tone on both positions.
+In addition, they feature nickel/stainless steel pole pieces for enhanced efficiency and tone.

 We started our tests with the Zephyr Silver Tele Lead bridge pickup on clean.
-Here we got that traditional open-coil sound, for a gorgeous tele twang that had an ideal blend of bite and balance.
-We loved this sound for country licks of all kinds, particularly those that involved open strings.
+Here we got that traditional open-coil sound for a gorgeous Tele twang with an ideal blend of bite and balance.
+We loved this sound for country licks of all kinds, particularly those involving open strings.

-Moving on to the Zephyr Silver Tele Rhythm neck pickup, we got a warm tone a-la, Bill Frissell, on a Tele.
+Moving on to the Zephyr Silver Tele Rhythm neck pickup, we got a warm tone à la Bill Frisell on a Tele.
 This pickup works nicely for jazz and is a bit more present than your typical darker hollow-body neck pickup tone.
 The sound here can work in a modern context and can also help you cut through a dense mix.